mcahill7/todoNode/README.md

-A Node app built with MongoDB and Angular.
+A Node app built with MongoDB and Angular, Dockerized.